 Firm founder Inna Materese concentrates solely on complex family and divorce matters in Pennsylvania.
 She is widely regarded as the go-to family lawyer for the most complex family law matters.
 Her speaking engagement topics include Tax Implications in Divorce (2015), Prenuptial Agreements (2019), and Drafting Marital Settlement Agreements (2020, 2022).

 To speak to Inna about categorizing property, assets, and debts in your divorce, please contact the firm to arrange a consultation.

-Our Montgomery County Family Law Firm accepts clients across the county, including: Ambler, Blue Bell, Collegeville, Fort Washington, Jenkintown, King of Prussia, Lansdale, Oreland, Plymouth Meeting, Willow Grove, as well as the Main Line: Ardmore, Bryn Mawr, Haverford, Merion, Narberth.
+Our Montgomery County family law firm accepts clients across the county, including: Ambler, Blue Bell, Collegeville, Fort Washington, Jenkintown, King of Prussia, Lansdale, Oreland, Plymouth Meeting, Willow Grove, as well as the Main Line areas of Ardmore, Bryn Mawr, Haverford, Merion, and Narberth.

 Pennsylvania Family & Divorce Law